MechanicalRabbit/DataKnots.jl/doc/src/index.md

-# QueryCombinators.jl Documentation
+# DataKnots.jl

-QueryCombinators is a Julia library that implements a combinator-based embedded query language.
+DataKnots is a Julia library that implements a combinator-based embedded query language.

 ## Contents